Fly-by Topology for DDR3 and DDR4 Memory: Routing Guidelines

 Given the complexity of larger numbers of routes, you should use the schematic as the foundation for your design.
 With the schematic in hand, you can locate key components and nets.
 With this technique, you can use cross-selection and cross-probing from schematic components and nets to highlight the same item on the PCB.
 These features, combined with your design rule setting, will help you identify differential pairs that need length matching, will help you maintain target impedance, and required spacing during routing.

-Take a look at these other articles to learn more about DDR3/DDR4 routing and layout:
+Take a look at these other articles to learn more about DDR3/DDR4 routing and layout guidelines:

 High-speed PCB designs are complex and require planning for component placement and impedance control.
 Altium Designer gives you a complete set of rules-driven interactive routing tools for implementing fly-by topology in your DDR3 and DDR4 layout.
 Overall, you should build routes that result in a direct path and an interconnect solution for each side of the bus.
 The CAD features in Altium Designer's PCB Editor make it easy to create your DDR3 or DDR4 layout to ensure signal integrity and ease of routing.

-To learn more about fly-by topology routing for your DDR3 and DDR4 memory devices, talk to an expert at Altium.
+To learn more about fly-by topology routing for your DDR3 and DDR4 memory devices, or for more information on DDR guidelines, talk to an expert at Altium.

 Learn more about Altium Designer 20 today.